ozone-his/ozone-docs/docs/users/openmrs-senaite.md

 !!! question "What is an OpenMRS lab results bundle?"

     Lab results are represented in OpenMRS as observations (obs).
-A lab results bundle is a set of OpenMRS obs that can be either numeric or coded data types.
+A lab results bundle is a set of OpenMRS obs that can be either free-text, numeric or coded data types.

 ## Flows Details